 Involvement of the student (alone or with other students) in the development and execution of a research project.
 Topics of research vary according to the interests of the student and the professor.
 The project typically requires the student to write a research report in APA style.
-Prerequisites: PY 101, 204, 304, and consent.
+Prerequisites: PY 101, 204, 304, psychology or biology-psychology major, and consent.